The history is of a 12-year-old female gymnast presented with a 4-week history of a painful right posterior thigh.

 Core stability – maintain spinal neutral in all functional postures

-In liaison with her Coach – a gradual return to more sports specific and dynamic movements in at her gymnastics club.
+In liaison with her Coach – a gradual return to more sports specific and dynamic movements in at her gymnastics club after another 4 weeks.

 She now works hard with core stability, gluts strength and stretches more regularly after each gymnastic session to prevent injury recurrence.